 Why are Paintings so Fascinating?

-Yes, they are great images, but what is it that makes them so compelling?
+Yes, they are famous paintings, but what is it that makes them so compelling?
 Like all great art, from Shakespeare to Leonardo da Vinci, their art works on different levels.
 Superficially, you can admire the skill and technique the artist has used to create the image, but there is much more to a famous painting than that.

 To understand the stories great paintings tell, you need to know about the artist, the historical context and the story of its creation.
 Above all, you need to be able to read the symbolism.
 These art history videos will take you on a journey of discovery and greater appreciation.
 I hope you enjoy them.